sejungkwak/trading-paradise/README.md

   - This page provides information about _Trading Paradise_: Who we are, How we started, and What else we do.
   - Two buttons are positioned in optimal locations to catch the user's attention as the content flows.
-  - Smaller screen sizes(less than 768px) show each section in a single column to optimise the layout.
+  - Less than 768px width devices show each section in a single column to optimise the layout.

 - Items page
-  - This page contains menu buttons, trading guide, contact box and item list which are organised by trading types: Buy, Sell, Giveaway.
+  - This page contains menu buttons, trading guide, contact box and item lists which are organised by trading types: Buy, Sell, Giveaway.

   - Menu buttons